CarloRossi11/football-flashback/README.md

 TO DO:

-- Add Carousel of top 5 Leagues
-    - When you click on your league, then you can pick your team
+- Figure out how to refresh the carousel pulled data
 - Populate all teams in league
-    - when you click on a team, you get their info
+- when you click on a team, you get their info in a modal
-- Responsive design
+- responsive design